A geometric and combinatorial view of weighted voting: The geometry of weighted voting realizations

-Thus, the convexity of $P_v$ implies that it contains the interior of the $n$-dimensional polytope spanned by points $Q, R, Q_2^\pm, \ldots, Q_n^\pm$.
+Thus, the convexity of $P_v$ implies that it contains the interior of the $n$-dimensional polytope (a cross-polytope) spanned by points $z, r, z_2^\pm, \ldots, z_n^\pm$.
 So we have shown $P_v$ is $n$-dimensional. \end{proof}

 The boundary of polytope $P_v$ is comprised of three different types of facets.
-We count these in Theorem~\ref{thm:facets} using the poset $\w_n$ and the hierarchy of $v$. \begin{enumerate} \item \emph{top facets} -- each is associated to a hyperplane $h_A$ for some winning coalition $A$; its interior is contained in $P_v$;
+We will count these in Theorem~\ref{thm:facets} using the poset $\w_n$ and the hierarchy of $v$. \begin{enumerate} \item \emph{top facets} -- each is associated to a hyperplane $h_A$ for some winning coalition $A$; the top facet's interior is contained in $P_v$.

-\item \emph{bottom facets} -- each is associated to a hyperplane $h_A$ for some losing coalition $A$; it is disjoint from $P_v$;
+\item \emph{bottom facets} -- each is associated to a hyperplane $h_A$ for some losing coalition $A$; a bottom facet is disjoint from $P_v$;